-We know Google goes beyond merely matching search terms to keywords in content.
-Various applications of natural language processing algorithms have been around for a while and, more recently, RankBrain — an artificial intelligence — has been helping to make their web search results even smarter.
+We know that Google now goes beyond merely matching search terms to keywords.
+Various applications of natural language processing algorithms have been around for a while and, more recently, RankBrain — an artificial intelligence — has been helping to make web search results even smarter.

 Consider the Winograd Schema Challenge.
-A kind of Turing Test, these simple sentences demonstrate the subtleties in natural language that we humans can take for granted:
+A kind of Turing Test, these simple sentences highlight very subtle complexities in natural language that we humans can take for granted:

 The town councillors refused to give the demonstrators a permit because they feared violence.